 Multnomah County Library is busier than ever, but our library system is, quite literally, running out of room.
 Today, at many locations, librarians are forced to turn away families from storytimes due to lack of space.
 Teens are unable to find quiet spaces to read and study.
 Waiting lists for programs, classes, and library computers are the norm.

 The population of Multnomah County has grown by nearly 30% since we last voted to expand library facilities.
 And it's predicted to grow another 30% by 2040.
 Library staff and volunteers are doing a stellar job of working with limited space and outdated infrastructure, but they can't work their magic forever.
 We need library buildings that will meet the growing needs of our community.

 With more than 5,400 storytimes a year and more than 110,000 kids participating in Summer Reading, families at our libraries contend with overcrowding every day.
 Multnomah County Library is one of the busiest library systems in the nation.
 Yet our system is one of the smallest — we are 4th in circulation, yet only 102nd in square footage among libraries in the U.S. Our entire library system, all 19 location, would fit into Seattle's Central Library with room to spare.

-Library management recently presented a plan to address these space and facility limitations.
-This plan, the result of four years of in-depth work and community feedback, proposes changes that will improve library spaces for generations to come.
-On March 5, 2020, at 9:30 AM, the Multnomah County Board of County Commissioners will convene and consider whether to refer this plan to the voters in November.
-We hope you will join us to show your support for our wonderful library.
+In the spring of 2020, library management presented a plan to address these space and facility limitations.
+This plan, the result of four years of in-depth work and community feedback, proposed changes that would improve library spaces for generations to come.
+The Multnomah County Board of County Commissioners referred this plan to the voters.
+The resulting capital bond measure on the November 2020 ballot was funded by an overwhelming majority of voters —nearly 60%.